How to Treat Acne and Skin Inflammation

 Moreover, a product that fights acne bacteria on one skin type can cause acne inflammation on another.

-- Asian and African skin types are especially sensitive to detergent cleaners.
+- Asian8 and African skin types are especially sensitive to detergent cleaners.
 Anything that generates lots of suds containing big bubbles does remove oil and bacteria, but also injures the skin so it produces more oil that becomes food for more bacteria.

 People of European descent tend to be especially sensitive to essential oils.
 White skin responds to stress hormones.
 Essential oils activate the brain.
 This can be a good thing in treating many conditions, but if you have fair skin, an essential oil or aromatherapy product that relaxes your brain often excites your skin.
 If it smells good, don’t put it on your skin!